Meet Galesburg High School North's new principal: Knox alumna Mindi Ritchie '99! GHS North is an "alternative...

 Personality, dreaming, Clinical and Abnormal Psychology, alternatives to consumerism.

-Full Curriculum Vitae - (DOC)
+Full Curriculum Vitae - (PDF)

 "The Relationship Between Materialistic Values and Environmental Attitudes and Behaviors: A meta-analysis," (with Hurst, M., Dittmar, H., Bond, R.).
 Journal of